WebexSamples/audio_files_int_wxcc/README.md

 - **OAuth Authorize URL**:

     - Change the ```OAUTH AUTHORIZE URL``` in ```frontend/src/pages/Home.jsx``` to the proper Authorization url provided in the black box on the integration registration page.
-(My Apps section of Webex developer portal).
-Be sure to include the Login With Webex Scopes in the url.
+(My Apps section of Webex developer portal). **Be sure to include the Login With Webex Scopes in the url.
+The app uses the information provided via OpenId Connect to authenticate the user and authorize the app to access the user's data.**
     ```bash
     https://developer.webex-cx.com/oauth/authorize?client_id=YOUR_CLIENT_ID&response_type=code&redirect_uri=YOUR_REDIRECT_URI&scope=spark%3Akms%20cjp%3Aconfig_write%20cjp%3Aconfig_read%20openid%20email%20profile
     ```